rushsteve1/website/content/portal.md

 generator and a custom hand-made theme.
 It is served off of my home server and proxied with [Cloudflare](https://cloudflare.com).

-Wanna peep my computers' specs?
-Check out the [Specs](/specs) page for all the gorey details.
+Wanna peep my computers' specs or what software I use?
+Check out the [Uses](/uses) page for all the gorey details.